DNO Connection — G98 & G99 Routes

 What G98 actually is

 Engineering Recommendation G98 (current version Issue 1 Amendment 7, 2026) is published by the Energy Networks Association on behalf of the six UK distribution network operators.
-It governs the connection of fully type-tested generators rated up to 17 kW per phase or 100 kW total to the public low-voltage distribution network.
-Crucially, G98 is a connect-and-notify standard: provided the inverter is on the current type-test register and the installation meets the standard requirements (protection settings, anti-islanding, voltage and frequency trip envelopes, earthing), the installer simply notifies the DNO within 28 days of energisation.
-There is no application study, no pre-approval, no offer or acceptance step, no witness test, and no DNO connection charges beyond a small admin fee.
-This is the framework that keeps small-scale PV moving at sensible commercial speed.
+It governs the connection of fully type-tested micro-generators rated up to and including 16 A per phase — roughly 3.68 kW on a single-phase 230 V supply, or 11 kW across a three-phase 400 V supply — to the public low-voltage distribution network.
+Crucially, G98 is a connect-and-notify standard: provided the inverter is on the current type-test register and the installation meets the standard requirements (protection settings, anti-islanding, voltage and frequency trip envelopes, earthing), the installer simply installs, energises, and notifies the DNO within 28 days.
+There is no application study, no pre-approval, no offer or acceptance step, no witness test, and no DNO fee — the notification is a free registration.
+This is the framework that keeps domestic and micro-scale PV moving at sensible speed.
+For anything bigger, the question is not whether you need G99 — it is which G99 route applies.

 How G98 differs from G99 — and why the threshold matters

-For a project sitting near the threshold this matters enormously.
-A 96 kW install on a balanced three-phase supply (32 kW per phase) sits cleanly inside G98 and energises in 8-12 weeks.
-A 110 kW install (37 kW per phase) on the same supply triggers G99 and runs 6-15 months.
-The marginal generation from those extra 14 kW rarely justifies the extra year of timeline and the additional fees — unless the project is large enough that G99 was inevitable anyway.
+For a commercial project the threshold that matters is therefore the fast-track ceiling, not the G98 limit.
+A 45 kW type-tested system on a balanced three-phase supply (15 kW per phase) sits inside the G99 fast-track and connects in weeks.
+A 60 kW system (20 kW per phase) on the same supply tips into the full G99 process and runs materially longer.
+The marginal generation from those extra kilowatts rarely justifies the extra months of timeline and the additional fees — unless the project is large enough that full G99 was inevitable anyway.
 We always size against this threshold deliberately at design stage.

 The G98 process step by step